Office of State Protection: Foundation

 The UOP was founded on 6 April 1990 as a department of the Ministry of Internal Affairs.
 Krzysztof Kozłowski served as the UOP's first chief from 1990 to 1992.
 In 1996 UOP was transformed into a separate government agency under the supervision of the prime minister.
 It was responsible for intelligence, counter-intelligence and government electronic security, including telephone wiretaps.

 Reasons for formation

 The UOP replaced the communist-era Służba Bezpieczeństwa (SB), I Departament People's Republic of Poland Ministry of Internal Affairs – intelligence, II Departament People's Republic of Poland Ministry of Internal Affairs – counter-intelligence, whose responsibilities had additionally included the suppression of opposition to the government prior to 1989.

 Agency split

-In June 2002, the agency was split into two separate entities – Agencja Bezpieczeństwa Wewnętrznego (Internal Security Agency), which deals with internal security of the country, and Agencja Wywiadu (Intelligence Agency), which deals with foreign intelligence.
+In June 2002, the agency was split into two separate entities – Agencja Bezpieczeństwa Wewnętrznego (Internal Security Agency), which deals with internal security of the country, and Agencja Wywiadu (Foreign Intelligence Agency), which deals with foreign intelligence.
+The abolishing of the office enabled dismissing several hundred people from service, without the possibility to use the appeal procedure.
+While budgetary restrictions were cited as the reason for the dismissal, but a political criterion was used as well.